DallasMcNeil/Block-Keeper/README.md

 `npm start`

+Use the following command to build a standalone application for the current platform.

+`npm run build`

 Use the setupVersion script to create standalone applications for all platforms in a `dist` folder.
-This will also format `package.json`, `updates.json` and the created applications for release.
+This will also format `package.json`, `updates.json` and the created applications for release. [jq](https://stedolan.github.io/jq/) is required.

 `./formatVersion 'versionNumber'`

+To generate documentation from `docs/doc.md`, use the `make` script.
+This requires [pandoc](https://pandoc.org).

 ## Debuging